ibrahimtuzlak0295/fake-blogger/README.md

 - Vuex
 - Typescript (except for Vuex/store)

-Persistent state is NOT present.
+For the purposes of this demo, persistent state is NOT present.
 Re-logging in required on page refresh.

-The App contains less-than-ideal fake login (hard-coded username/password checks).
+The same goes for the fact that the app contains less-than-ideal fake login (hard-coded username/password checks).
+Needless to say, both would be handled very differently on a real application.

 ## Recommended IDE Setup